netbox-community/netbox/docs/localization/es_spanish/README_es.md

 # ln -s /etc/nginx/sites-available/netbox
 ```

-Restart the nginx service to use the new configuration.
+Vuelve a empezar el servicio de nginx para usar la nueva configuración.

 ```
 # service nginx restart
  * Restarting nginx nginx
 ```

-## gunicorn Configuration
+## gunicorn Configuración

-Save the following configuration file in the root netbox installation path (in this example, `/opt/netbox/`.) as `gunicorn_config.py`.
+Save the following configuración file in the root netbox installation path (in this example, `/opt/netbox/`.) as `gunicorn_config.py`.
 Be sure to verify the location of the gunicorn executable (e.g. `which gunicorn`) and to update the `pythonpath` variable if needed.

 ```
 command = '/usr/bin/gunicorn'